sriramab/gamamanual/G__Documentation.md

     * Finish
 2. Go back to the Java perspective: a `gama.wiki` plugin should have been added.

-In order to generate the PDF file from the wiki files, we use an external application named (Pandoc)[http://pandoc.org/].
+In order to generate the PDF file from the wiki files, we use an external application named [Pandoc](http://pandoc.org/).
-Follow the (Pandoc installation instructions to install it)[http://pandoc.org/installing.html].
+Follow the [Pandoc installation instructions to install it](http://pandoc.org/installing.html).
 Note that Latex should be installed in order to be able to generate PDF files.

 ### Configuration